Community Standards of Behavior

-An internal University adjudication process through DSRCS which requires that a CSR has been submitted by a reporter who wishes to serve as a willing initiating party.
+An internal University adjudication process through DSRCS which requires that a CSR has been submitted by a reporter who wishes to serve as a willing initiating party or that the University is moving forward with an Administrative Complaint.
 The result of formal adjudication may include sanctions and/or protective measures if the responding party is found responsible for one or more violations of “Rights and Responsibilities.”
 The Student Conduct Process (SCP) and University Sanctions as described within Rights and Responsibilities are examples of formal adjudications.
-Issues of discrimination, harassment and sexual violence are addressed through the OEO Resolution Process.
+Issues of discrimination, harassment and sexual violence are addressed through the OEO Formal Complaint Process and the Title IX Grievance Process.

-The staff member assigned to adjudicate an alleged violation of “Rights and Responsibilities,” including, but not limited to, a Student Rights and Community Standards staff member, a Dean of Students Office staff member, or an Area Coordinator.
+The staff member assigned to adjudicate an alleged violation of “Rights and Responsibilities,” including, but not limited to, a Student Rights and Community Standards staff member, a Dean of Students Office staff member, or a Community Living staff member.

-A person who experienced the alleged conduct that was submitted through a Community Standards Report and then made chose to initiate a formal adjudication process.
+A person who experienced the alleged conduct that was submitted through a Community Standards Report and then chose to initiate a formal adjudication process.
 Only Brandeis community members (Brandeis students, staff, and faculty) may serve as initiating parties in a Student Conduct Process.
-Please see the Policy Against Discrimination, Harassment and Sexual Violence for information regarding who can be an initiating party in the OEO Resolution Process.
+Please see the Formal Complaint Process: Policy Against Discrimination, Harassment & Sexual Violence for information regarding who can be an initiating party in the OEO's resolution process.

 Immediate measures that may be taken after a report has been received, pending the outcome of any investigation or formal conduct process, to protect the initiating party.
 Note: Interim measures may be immediate and may be put in place before the formal filing of a Community Standards Report (CSR).
 Such measures may include, but are not limited to, No Contact Orders, relocation of residence hall room, or restricting the responding party’s movements on campus.
 An individual may be subject to interim measures pending the outcome of any investigation or formal adjudication process, including: removal from certain roles or positions, University Actions and restrictions (see Section 21), or Emergency Suspension (see Section 21.2.).
 In all cases, the DOS Office reserves the right to maintain, amend, add, or remove interim measures at any time as deemed appropriate.

 An order stating that a student is restricted from contact with a named individual(s) through verbal, physical, or electronic means or via third parties.
 It is understood that the nature of the Brandeis University environment does not mean that the parties to an NCO will not see each other on campus, but rather, reasonable compliance is expected and any unnecessary contact must be avoided.
 Further, it puts written guidelines in place to prohibit contact.
-Typically, under an NCO, it is the responsibility of whichever party arrived at a space last to immediately remove themselves from the situation and take means to separate.
 Incidental contact, however, will not be considered a violation.
 Incidental contact may include unintentionally passing on campus or unexpectedly seeing the other party in an on-campus building.
 With incidental contact, it is typically the responsibility of the last party to arrive to remove themselves from the situation.
 A No Contact Order is neither a sanction nor a conduct outcome.
 It is a protective measure meant to preserve the safety of the initiating party and/or the campus community.
 NCOs are administered by the Dean of Students Office (DOSO) in accordance with Section 21.
 Any alleged violations of an NCO should be reported to the DOSO and will receive appropriate response, which may include University Action such as restriction from events or locations.

 Data, in any medium (digital, handwritten, typed, etc.), that are retained in a student’s conduct history file or other official student record.
-CSRs, Choice of Action Forms, Hearing Reports, Incident Reports, and relevant OEO documentation (as referenced in the Policy Against Discrimination, Harassment and Sexual Violence) are a few examples of records.
+CSRs, Choice of Action Forms, Hearing Reports, Incident Reports, and relevant OEO documentation (as referenced in the Formal Complaint Process: Policy Against Discrimination, Harassment and Sexual Violence and the Title IX Grievance) are a few examples of records.
 At the discretion of the appropriate administrator of the relevant portion of a student record, data, including process information, notes, and correspondence relating to any particular case, may not be included as a record.

 An official University disclosure document that describes the behavior of a student or another person.
 Reports include Brandeis Police Reports and Community Standards Reports.
 Emailed or posted correspondence is not a report.